Student Travel Proposal

 Undergraduate Student Requirements:

-• Students must be enrolled in 6 units of coursework on the Main (Auraria) MSU Denver Campus the semester they plan to travel.
+- Students must be enrolled in 6 units of coursework on the main (Auraria) MSU Denver Campus the semester they plan to travel.
 Extended campus courses, correspondent courses and other coursework exempt from the Student Affairs Fee do not count toward the 6 credit requirement.
-No exceptions can be made for this enrollment
+No exceptions can be made for this enrollment requirement.

-• Students must have a cumulative GPA of 2.5 or better.
+- Students must have a cumulative GPA of 2.5 or higher.

 Graduate Student Requirements:

-• Students must have a cumulative GPA of 3.0 or better.
+- Students must have a cumulative GPA of 3.0 or higher.

 How to Apply:

-1. The Travel Advisor and Individual/Lead Student should contact the Director of Student Travel ((303) 556 - 2595) to schedule a meeting at least two weeks in advance of submitting a travel proposal.
+- The Individual/Lead Student must schedule a consultation meeting at least two weeks in advance of submitting a travel proposal.
+Click on the following link to access the Consultation Request Form: https://orgsync.com/34367/forms/69229.
 This consultation is necessary so that the specifics of the funding process, including the proposal and presentation, may be discussed.

 No late or incomplete proposals will be accepted.

-All completed Travel Proposal packets submitted using this form in accordance with the guidelines above will be reviewed by the Student Travel Committee for funding consideration.
+All completed Travel Proposals submitted using this form in accordance with the guidelines above will be reviewed by the Student Travel Committee for funding consideration.
 The funding limits for individuals and groups are:

-2. All individuals and groups are limited to one trip per academic year.
-The academic year begins in July and continues through the following June (e.g., academic year 2012-2013 runs from July 1, 2012 – June 30, 2013).
+- All individuals and groups are limited to one trip per fiscal year.
+The fiscal year begins in July and continues through the following June (e.g., fiscal year 2015-2016 runs from July 1, 2015 – June 30, 2016).

 The Student Travel Program will consider funding the following:

-• Transportation to and from the event.
+- Transportation to and from the event.
 Transportation may include airfare and/or ground transportation.
-Airfare quotes will be obtained by the Student Travel Program as a part of the pre-proposal submission consultation with the Director (see above section on how to apply).
-Approved airline tickets MUST BE PURCHASED by the Student Travel Program through the State Travel Agency.
+Airfare MUST BE PURCHASED by the Student Travel Program through the State Travel Agency.
 Students will not be reimbursed for airline tickets purchased directly through any other source.